 Send a contract to the Influencer which clearly spells out the responsibilities and expectations of the influencer.
 It should capture the timeline of the partnership, the agreed compensation, weekly or monthly tasks, a termination clause, etc. Essentially, every verbal communication about the expectations of both parties must be documented.
 This will not only serve as a guide to your partnership but also a shred of relevant evidence for the court in case any party decides to sue.
 Remember to be transparent to the influencer to build a lasting relationship.

 All in all, the rise of social media has made influencer marketing an indisputable viable marketing strategy.
 You should, therefore, stay up-to-date with all the ins and outs of influencer marketing to ensure to get the best return.
 The points discussed above presents a good guide to keep you a very firm start.
+In my next blog post, I will show you how to leverage Social Media influencers to increase sales.

 Help us publish content solutions that serve value for your eCommerce business by leaving your views in the comment section below.